Tooth Loss, Nutrition, and Diet

 Avoid behaviors that contribute to gum disease and tooth decay, especially tobacco use and consumption of refined sugar.
 Instead, focus on consuming a diet rich in fruits and vegetables that provide important phytochemicals and nutrients.
 In addition, patients with gum disease and existing heart disease should monitor their levels of inflammation.
 C-reactive protein and homocysteine are both indicators of inflammation, which can be determined by blood tests.
 For more information on comprehensive blood testing, call 1-800-226-2370.

 Your choice of toothpaste is also important.
 Today, the market is flooded with very strong toothpastes that contain high levels of hydrogen peroxide.
-A toothpaste is now available that has been fortified with coenzyme Q10, folic acid, tea tree oil, and other nutrients that are directly delivered to the gums each time one brushes.
+A toothpaste is now available that has been fortified with coenzyme Q10, folic acid, and other nutrients that are directly delivered to the gums each time one brushes.
 This novel toothpaste also contains a mild solution of 0.2% hydrogen peroxide.

 A mouthwash containing pomegranate, peppermint oil, aloe and other soothing nutrients may also be helpful.